 All tenants should have a safe and secure personal area, which is off limits to all other tenants unless they are invited to enter.
 Locks are an optional item and cannot be installed without the permission of the landlord/agent (this is an alteration to the premise).

 DISCLAIMER: The information on this website is not legal advice.
 It is intended as a guide only.
-It applies only to legislation current in Tasmania as at 21 Sept 2015.
+It applies only to legislation current in Tasmania as at 7 May 2018.
 For information regarding a specific tenancy problem please phone the Tenants’ Union on 1300 652 641 or (03) 6223 2641.
-The Tenants’ Union of Tasmania Inc. accepts no responsibility for actions based on this information, nor for actions based on electronic translations of this.
+The Tenants’ Union of Tasmania Inc. accepts no responsibility for actions based on this information, nor for actions based on electronic translations of this information.